January 22, 2019

 NEW AUTO TARIFFS WILL THREATEN U.S. JOBS AND HURT CONSUMERS

-SELF-DRIVING CARS LEGISLATION MUST PRESERVE STATE VEHICLE FRANCHISE LAWS (S. 1885/H.R.
-3388)
+SELF-DRIVING CARS LEGISLATION MUST PRESERVE STATE VEHICLE FRANCHISE LAWS

-OPPOSE OVERBROAD RECALL BILLS (S. 1634/H.R.
-3449)
+OPPOSE OVERBROAD RECALL BILLS

-Sen. Richard Blumenthal (D-Conn.) and Rep. Jan Schakowsky (D-Ill.) have introduced bills (S. 1634/H.R.
-3449) that could cripple the used-car market by halting the dealer sale or wholesale of any used car under open recall, even though most vehicle recalls do not require the drastic step of grounding.
+In the 115th Congress, Sen. Blumenthal (D-Conn.) and Rep. Schakowsky (D-Ill.) introduced bills (S. 1634/H.R.
+3449) that would have crippled the used-car market by halting the dealer sale or wholesale of any used car under open recall, even though most vehicle recalls do not require the drastic step of grounding.
 These bills would create a “trade-in tax” that would instantly devalue a car buyer’s trade-in by grounding recalled vehicles for minor matters, such as a peeling sticker.
 Sen. Blumenthal and Rep. Schakowsky will likely reintroduce similar legislation in the 116th Congress.
 Congress should support initiatives to increase recall completion rates and oppose proposals that would create a consumer “trade-in tax.”

 Download the brief